Robert

 was a pretty good guy,

-considering how I ignored him most of the time,
+considering how I ignored him most

 completely obsessed was I